-Societi Foundation is delighted to announce the start of a three-year children’s hospital partnership programme – thanks to investment and support from the Randal Charitable Foundation.
+Societi Foundation is delighted to announce the start of a three-year children’s hospital partnership programme – thanks to the generous investment and support from the Randal Charitable Foundation.
 Find out more about the children’s hospital partnership programme and the Randal Charitable Foundation here.

 3. An engaged adult cardiology community